yonasKu/boilerplate-rn/docs/PROMOS_AND_WEBHOOKS_BACKEND_PLAN.md

   - processedAt?: timestamp
   - status: 'processed' | 'skipped'
   - rawId: string (provider event id)
-  - hash?: string (optional signature of payload)
+  - hash?: string (optional payload hash for debugging; not used for auth)

 Security: Firestore rules restrict writes to Functions; clients read only their own docs.